-1814 60

-Glimpse a behind-the-scenes look at our work and those we serve through the site's photo slideshow feature.
+- Glimpse a behind-the-scenes look at our work and those we serve through the site's photo slideshow feature.
 Frame by frame, you can follow the journey of an Afghan mother of two who, with Relief International's support and against all odds, started her own business after living as a refugee for 14 years in Iran.

-We operate in 16

-VISIT THE NEW RI.ORG TODAY to meet the people that drive our work and

-learn more about the ways

-in which you can support

-in the world's most fragile settings.

-our life-changing programs

 - Journey into the countries where we work through firsthand stories from people coping with fragility.
 Throughout the new site, participants in our programs share riveting stories of defying expectations, becoming community leaders, and planning for a brighter future.

 - Review the methodology behind how we measure progress.
 A new data-driven section on our impact will show you how.

 2019 FINANCIALS

 2019 COMBINED FINANCIALS (UNAUDITED)

+SUPPORT AND REVENUE 2019

+Grants and contributions \$121,667,682 \$11

+Contributed goods and services \$26,905,319 \$1

+Other revenue \$1,806,723 \$

+Total support and revenue \$150,379,724 \$13

+EXPENSES 2019

+Programs and services \$137,617,034 \$12

+General and administrative \$14,026,222 \$1

+Fundraising \$196,609

-SUPPORT AND REVENUE 2019 2018 Grants and contributions \$121,667,682 \$118,133,337 Contributed goods and services \$26,905,319 \$18,575,319 Other revenue \$1,806,723 \$1,844,501 Total support and revenue \$150,379,724 \$138,553,157 EXPENSES 2019 2018 Programs and services \$137,617,034 \$124,018,725 General and administrative \$14,026,222 \$12,883,525 Fundraising \$196,609 - Total Expenses \$151,839,865 \$136,902,250 Increase (decrease) in net assets \$(1,460,141) \$1,650,907 Net assets beginning of the year \$5,734,809 \$3,600,776 Net assets end of the year \$4,274,668 \$5,251,683 Note that 2018 ending net assets does not include MRCA/ Relief International - France which was added to the Relief International Alliance in 2019
+Total Expenses \$151,839,865 \$13

+Increase (decrease) in net assets \$(1,460,141) \$

+Net assets beginning of the year \$5,734,809 \$

+Net assets end of the year \$4,274,668 \$

+Note that 2018 ending net assets does not include MRCA/ Relief International - France which was added to the Relief International Alliance in 2019

 These are the unaudited combined financial statement for all three entities under the Relief International alliance: Relief International, Inc., Relief International-UK, and MRCA/Relief International - France.
 Our audited financials will be published on our website as they become available.

-WOMEN WALK HOME from Relief International's wood lot in Maban, South Sudan.
+WOMEN WALK HOME from Relief International's wood lot in Maban.
+South Sudan.
 Our teams established tree nurseries and wood lots to prevent deforestation in the region.
 RI/ Elie Gardner